nfzerox/launchbad-revived/README.md

 1. [Turn off System Integrity Protection](https://developer.apple.com/documentation/security/disabling-and-enabling-system-integrity-protection) by running `csrutil disable` in recoveryOS
 2. Download [launchbad-revived](https://codeload.github.com/nfzerox/launchbad-revived/zip/refs/heads/main) and unzip it
 3. Open Terminal and run `~/Downloads/launchbad-revived-main/launchpad`
+4. In Finder > Applications, right click Launchpad, click Get Info, and drag `assets/AppIcon.icns` onto the Launchpad icon to break it out of icon jail

-This has been tested on macOS 26.3, macOS 26.2, macOS 26.1, and macOS 26.0.
+This has been tested up until macOS 26.4.1.
 This script will replace your current Dock with an older Dock pre-extracted from macOS 26.0 beta 4, and installs Launchpad pre-extracted from macOS 26.0 beta 3.
 During installation, this script prints signing information from these pre-extracted apps so you can confirm they are authentic.
 To uninstall, run `~/Downloads/launchbad-revived-main/launchpad` again.

 ## Screenshot
 <img width="1920" alt="Launchpad" src="https://github.com/user-attachments/assets/2e8cee9f-997b-420d-8268-aa5b8997dc50" />